 The design guidelines in the OCP now note where heritage sites are, and these heritage properties as well as those properties close to should facilitate heritage conservation and have a design style that is complementary.

-The issues of heritage conservation more generally is a topic that would be looked at more closely as part of the OCP review anticipated to start later in 2020.
+The issues of heritage conservation more generally is a topic that would be looked at more closely as part of the OCP Review project.

 There is adequate capacity in our sewer and water systems to deal with any new development and the population projections resulting from this project.

 The sewer system is regularly assessed by hydraulic modelling based on population projections.
 Similarly to ensure excess design capacity in the water system it is modelled under a range of conditions and population scenarios for 2025 and 2050, including maximum daily demands and a fire situation occurring together.

 Localized upgrades to pipes and pumps is an ongoing issue and these types of technical/ mechanical upgrades may be required long before issues on system capacity arise.

 Addressing infill development within existing neighbourhoods and within the Urban Settlement Area would occur where the systems have been designed to accommodate future growth, and avoids unwanted sprawl that may require further expansion of municipal infrastructure.